prince2408/MultiThreading/README.md

 ThreadLocal:
 -------------
 The ThreadLocal class in Java enables you to create variables that can only be read and written by the same thread.
-Thus, even if two threads are executing the same code, and the code has a reference to a ThreadLocal variable, then the two threads cannot see each other's ThreadLocal variables.
+Thus, even if two threads are executing the same code, and the code has a reference to a ThreadLocal variable, then the two threads cannot see each other's ThreadLocal variables.or like the class or object scope this variable will have the scope of the Thread.